 - Light commercial: limited lifetime frame, 10-year parts

-The fact that this trainer comes with a lifetime residential warranty on everything is the icing on the cake.
+And the fact that this trainer comes with a lifetime residential warranty on everything is just the icing on the cake.

-To sum things up- for the price, it’s going to be hard to find a nicer functional trainer.
-The Inspire Fitness FT1 Functional Trainer comes highly recommended.
+Overall, it’s going to be hard to find a nicer functional trainer at this price.
+Highly recommended.